What Are the Challenges?

 Occasional droughts reduce water supply for agriculture and cities, contributing to difficult economic conditions.
 Aging levees around sub-sea level Delta islands leave homes, communities, farms, transportation corridors, and energy infrastructure vulnerable to sea level rise, levee collapse, and flooding.
 A major earthquake would cause a catastrophic failure of the levee system, jeopardizing lives, cities, and water supplies from the Delta to San Diego.

 Poor water quality in the Watershed and its tributaries affects terrestrial and aquatic ecosystems, drinking water, recreation, industry, agriculture, and the local and state economy.
 The California Water Resources Control Board collects data on contaminants that degrade water quality to generate its list of impaired waterbodies.
-(CWA Section 303(d) list).
-Exit
+(Learn more: California's CWA Section 303(d) list).

 Some pesticides and metals are legacy problems, such as the banned organochlorine pesticide DDT and mercury from abandoned mines.
 Most contaminants contributing to poor water quality are the result of current-use compounds from industrial, agricultural, urban, transportation, and natural sources.
 In addition, there is growing concern about new classes of contaminants, such as pyrethroid pesticides, pharmaceuticals and personal care products.